By Ken Zurski

 In 1920, starting with the election of President Warren G. Harding, a weekly magazine called The Literary Digest correctly picked the winner of each subsequent presidential election up to and including Franklin D. Roosevelt’s decisive victory over Herbert Hoover in 1932.

-The Literary Digest, founded by two Lutheran ministers in 1890, culled articles from other publications and provided readers with insightful analysis and opinions on the day’s events.
+Quite an impressive track record by a magazine founded by two Lutheran ministers in 1890.
+The Literary Review culled articles from other publications and provided readers with insightful analysis and opinions on the day’s events.
 Eventually, as the subscriber list grew, the magazine created its own response-based surveys, or polling, as it is known today.

-The presidential races were the perfect example of this system working.
+The presidential races were the perfect example of this system.

 So in 1936, with a subscriber base of 10 million and a solid track record, the Digest was ready to declare the next president: “Once again, [we are] asking more than ten million voters — one out of four, representing every county in the United States — to settle November’s election in October,” they bragged.